-- 171. Permanent employees working under provisional, exempt or temporary appointments in other job codes shall have their salary adjusted in such other job codes when such employees reach their salary anniversary date in their permanent class. - 3.
-Compensation Upon Transfer or Reemployment - a.
-Transfer - 172.
+- 3. Compensation Upon Transfer or Reemployment - a.
+Transfer - 196.
 An employee transferred from one department to another, but in the same job code, shall transfer at the employee's current salary, and if the employee is not at the maximum salary for the class, further increments shall be allowed following the completion of the required service based upon the seniority increment anniversary date in the former department. - b.
-Reemployment in Same Job Code Following Layoff - 173.
+Reemployment in Same Job Code Following Layoff - 197.
 An employee who has acquired permanent status in a position and who is laid off because of lack of work or funds and is re-employed in the same class after such layoff shall be paid the salary step attained prior to layoff.